 I've got a brand new two-colour riso printed postcard based on my design for the last issue of Shape and Situate zine.
 These were printed by the lovely folks at Footprint Worker's Co-op in Leeds.

 They will be available first to people who attend the London Radical Bookfair and Alternative Press Takeover at the Bishopsgate Institute on the 10th of May.
-After that, they will be available to buy online.
+Now available to buy online.

 Monday, 10 March 2014